The Topics We Cover

 Hey Jeff,

-saw your latest post about effective LinkedIn Marketing.
+Saw your latest post about effective LinkedIn Marketing.
 Appreciate the work you put in there to summarize all your learnings!

-I also saw on your profile that you work on PROJECT, are you still active there?
+I also saw on your profile that you work on [PROJECT].
+Are you still active there?
 Anyways, would love to connect.

 Cheers,